hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 This generates a new key using the `RSASHA256` algorithm and stores the private key in `zsk.key`.

+> [!NOTE]
+> Other tools to generate keys exist, but not all key formats are currently supported by Hickory.

 ### `config.toml`

-Last step is to create a `config.toml` file for Hickory.
+The last step is to create a `config.toml` file for Hickory.

 ```toml
 # config.toml